Earn your bachelor of social work degree at TWU.

 - Attend a scheduled social work program orientation.
 Orientations are held periodically during the fall and spring semesters.
 During orientation, students will sign a statement indicating awareness of and adherence to the NASW Code of Ethics and other program requirements.
 You will also provide your TWU ID number so that the social work program academic advisor can evaluate your GPA and completed semester credit hours.
 Please note, students must be core complete or close to core complete and have a 2.5 cumulative GPA in order to start social work courses.

 - Complete and submit a social work program application.
-Students will officially apply to the social work program in SOWK 3513 Culturally Competent Practice, midway through the semester.
+Students will officially apply to the social work program in SOWK 3513, midway through the semester.
 You will be able to access the application via your SOWK 3513 Canvas shell.
 This application should reflect a student’s professional readiness and emotional suitability for social work practice education.
-Such qualifications include a service orientation to others, tolerance of diversity, an inclination toward participation in the promotion of social and economic justice, respect for conditions of human need, an ability to appreciate and relate to others, and leadership.
+Such qualifications include a service orientation to others, tolerance of diversity, an inclination toward participation in the promotion of social, economic, and environmental justice, respect for conditions of human need, professionalism, and leadership.

 - Receive an email from the social work program director.
 After the Admissions Committee has reviewed your application, you will receive an email from the program director detailing the admissions decision.
 The admissions committee (comprised of social work program faculty and staff) will rule in one of three ways:

-- Acceptance to the social work program – A student satisfies both academic and non-academic guidelines.
+- Unconditional acceptance to the social work program – A student satisfies both academic and non-academic guidelines.
 An adviser is assigned and the student is informed of the need to meet with the adviser.

 - Conditional acceptance to the social work program – A student is found to have deficiencies that are considered needing remediation in either academic or non-academic areas.
 Conditional admission contracts are developed with both the faculty and the student.

 - Denied admission – A student is found to have deficiencies that are considered being beyond immediate remediation in either academic or non-academic areas.